You are currently browsing the tag archive for the ‘ergodic theory’ tag.

 (with the finite subspaces

 then being a good choice for the Folner sequence).
 Here, the analogue of the structural theory of Host and Kra was worked out by Vitaly, Tamar, and myself in these previous papers (treating the high characteristic and low characteristic cases respectively).
-In the finite field setting, it turns out that nilsystems no longer appear, and deal with linear, quadratic, and higher order eigenfunctions (known collectively as phase polynomials).
+In the finite field setting, it turns out that nilsystems no longer appear, and one only needs to deal with linear, quadratic, and higher order eigenfunctions (known collectively as phase polynomials).
 It is then natural to look for a limit formula that asserts, roughly speaking, that if

 is drawn at random from a